MP Estate Planning UK

 What is inheritance tax and how does it work in the UK?

-Inheritance tax is a tax on the estate of someone who has passed away, including their property, money, and possessions.
-In the UK, it is charged at a rate of 40% on the value of the estate above the nil-rate band, which is currently £325,000.
-We can help you understand how it applies to your situation.
+Inheritance tax (IHT) is a tax on the estate of someone who has died, including their property, savings, investments, and possessions.
+In England and Wales, it is charged at 40% on the value of the estate above the nil rate band, which has been frozen at £325,000 since 2009.
+There is also a Residence Nil Rate Band (RNRB) of £175,000 per person, available when a qualifying home is passed to direct descendants.
+For a married couple, the combined thresholds can shelter up to £1,000,000.
+We can help you understand exactly how IHT applies to your situation.

 Why is accurate property valuation crucial for inheritance tax purposes?